 Fig 3.
 Correlation of hippocampal asymmetry (as a marker for unilateral atrophy) and percentage of inconsistent choices with 95% CI of the mean. rho=0.761, p<0.001

 To rule out alternative explanations, in particular the possibility that subjects may have explicitly remembered their previous choices within this study, using this information to avoid intransitivities, and that it is this ability that may be impaired in patients with hippocampal damage, we examined if the observed group differences in choice inconsistencies were stable across the course of the study session.
 Although each pair of options is seen only once, prior choices involving one of the two candy bars might influence subsequent choices, and memory for these choices might differ across groups, with the MTL group being less able to retrieve their choices on earlier trials.
 This alternative explanation for the observed group differences in transitivity suggests that more intransitivities should occur later in the session, particularly for the MTL group.
-We tested this hypothesis by examining for differences in the effects of tril on the frequency of intransitivities across groups.
+We tested this hypothesis by examining for differences in the effects of trial on the frequency of intransitivities across groups.
 As detailed in the SOM, no differences were found.

 We also examined response latencies of the choices, and the relationship between responses latencies and intransitivities and found that slower trial were most likely to be involved in intransitive triplets, and that the MTL group has a significantly slower average response time per trial.
 Together, these results suggest that intransitive triplets accompany more careful, longer responding, eliminating the possibility of a speed-accuracy tradeoff.